Connecting degree and polarity: An artificial language learning study

 \subsection{Degree and polarity in BERT embeddings}

-In order to better understand how polarity-sensitivity and degree semantics are represented in BERT token embeddings for degree modifiers, we use diagnostic classifiers.
-Using embeddings of degree modifiers as features, we fit logistic regression with L1 regularization to demote non-zero coefficients for two binary classification tasks: 1) Token classification into `negative' ($< .5$) and `positive' ($> .5$) with respect to the polarity score; 2) Token classification into `low degree' ($< .4$, since our degree measure intuitively seems skewed to the left) and `high degree' ($> .4$).
+We use diagnostic classifiers to analyse how polarity sensitivity and degree semantics are represented in BERT token embeddings for degree modifiers.
+Using embeddings of degree modifiers as features, we fit logistic regression with L1 regularization to demote non-zero coefficients for two binary classification tasks: 1) token classification into `negative' ($< .5$) and `positive' ($> .5$) with respect to polarity; 2) token classification into `low degree' ($< .4$, based on somewhat skewed score distribution) and `high degree' ($> .4$).

 On 5 folds, average accuracy for polarity on train data is 79.2\%, and 74.7\% on test.
 For degree, it's 73\% and 72.3\%, respectively.
-For each of the tasks, we find the most important part of the embedding that is responsible for the distinction.
-As such, we take coordinates that have non-zero coefficients in at least four of the folds.
+For each of the tasks, we find the most important part of the embedding that is responsible for the distinction, by taking coordinates that have non-zero coefficients in at least four of the folds.
 We found 20 important coordinates for polarity and 13 for degree.
-There was no overlap between these coordinates.
-So, our analysis didn't reveal representational overlap between polarity-sensitivity and degree at the level of token embeddings.
-This makes the experiment more interesting: if the same coordinates were responsible for both properties, teaching the model one of the properties would make it acquire the other one by something that, one can argue, is an artefact of the model.
+There was no overlap between these coordinates, indicating no representational overlap between polarity and degree at the level of token embeddings.
+If it turns out that the model encodes the dependency between the two properties, it would be on a level other than embeddings directly.